 Show some style when shopping by bringing your own reusable bags.
 Choose minimally-packaged items made with recycled content and give items that will be treasured, not thrown out before the next holiday season.
 Consider giving experiences, homemade and vintage gifts.
-Remember to wrap it recyclable by using old newspaper, paper gift wrap or a nice paper gift bag.
-A reusable bag or container is the gift wrap that keeps on giving.
-Check out these creative gift wrap reuse ideas.
+Find new joy in old favorites that are broken or need refreshing with Pop Up Repair.
+Get hundreds of toy-free gift ideas for a more meaningful holiday here and here.
+Remember to wrap it recyclable by using old newspaper, paper gift wrap, paper gift bags or reusable bags and containers that keep on giving all year.

 Look for items in recyclable packaging and buy minimally- or non-packaged fresh produce, like that from Greenmarket.
-Compost your vegetable trimmings on your own or bring to select Greenmarkets or other drop-off sites.
+Composting your vegetable trimmings is made easy with collections at select Greenmarkets and other drop-off sites.
 Prevent waste by making small changes such as using recyclable aluminum foil rather than plastic wrap for food storage.
 Serve your masterpiece on reusable plates and offer guests reusable flatware, glassware and napkins.

-If you're upgrading or unloading electronics, don't send them to the landfill.
-Find recycling resources here and check out the "After the Holidays" e-waste collection schedule from the Lower East Side Ecology Center, with events in all five boroughs.
+When upgrading or unloading electronics, the curb is longer a disposal option.
+Find recycling resources here and check in with the Lower East Side Ecology Center, which runs the Gowanus E-Waste Warehouse in Brooklyn and hosts "After the Holidays" e-waste collections in all five boroughs.

-GrowNYCs Stop 'N' Swap is the ultimate re-gifting party.
+GrowNYC's Stop 'N' Swap® is the ultimate re-gifting party.
 Bring reusable items to share (portable items only) or simply bring a tote bag or two to take home things you can put to reuse.
-Unstuff your home at our Staten Island swap on December 15 and check back for winter swap dates and locations at GrowNYC.org/swap.
+Unstuff your home at our swaps of 2015 on December 5 and 12 in Queens, and check back for winter swap dates and locations at GrowNYC.org/swap.

-From all of us at GrowNYC, thank you for helping green our city by taking our "recycling challenge" at community events, volunteering to help collect recyclables from street fairs, recycling textiles at our Greenmarkets, attending our Stop 'N' Swaps and more throughout 2012.
-We look forward to seeing you out at many of the great recycling events that will kick off a sustainable 2013.
+From all of us at GrowNYC, thank you for helping green our city by taking our "recycling challenge" at community events, volunteering to help collect recyclables at public events, recycling textiles and food scraps at our Greenmarkets, attending our Stop 'N' Swaps and more throughout 2015.
+We look forward to seeing you out at many of the great recycling events that will kick off a sustainable 2016.
 Happy Holidays!

-For more tips on keeping your holidays green and merry, visit NYCWasteLess.
+For more tips on keeping your holidays green and merry, visit the NYC ZeroWaste page.